Ankur-Sura/Sigma_GPT/SECURITY_AUDIT_REPORT.md

 **Why:** API key was exposed in git history **Action:**
 1. Go to Qdrant Cloud Dashboard
-2. Find the API key
+2. Find the exposed API key
 3. Revoke/Delete the old key
 4. Create a new API key
 5. Update `AI/.env` with new key